 My Main Page with Links to My Other Book Reviews

 by H. Scott Fogler and Steven E. LeBlanc

-Here is a hilarious example that appears in several problem-solving books: When hotel guests complained about slow elevators, the problem was originally worded: Make elevators go faster.
+A hilarious example that appears in several problem-solving books: When hotel guests complained about slow elevators, the problem was originally worded: Make elevators go faster.
 That did not work.
 It was then worded: Install additional elevator.
 That proved too costly.
-The best solution was merely to distract guests with their own vanity by installing mirrors in front of the elevators.
-The problem should have been worded along these lines: Make elevator riders happy.
+The best solution: Distract guests with their vanity by installing mirrors in front of the elevators.
+The problem might have been worded: Make elevator riders happy.

 If a space capsule overheats on reentry, the obvious problem is finding materials that survive.
 A potentially ignored problem would be finding materials that vaporize and dissipate thermal energy.

-Poorly worded problems and poorly solved problems make up the best parts of this book.
-Many of these problems share the errors of failing to brainstorm and failing to find the right information.
-A good idea might be trying to word the situation several different ways, then research and brainstorm many solutions.
+Poorly worded problems and poorly solved problems make up the best parts of this work.
+Many of these problems share errors of failing to brainstorm and failing to find right information.
+A good idea might be trying to word a situation several different ways, then researching and brainstorming many solutions.

-This work’s weaknesses include some psychobabble, pointless platitudes and other feel-good methods, but the good parts are worth it.
+This work’s weaknesses include some psychobabble, pointless platitudes, and other feel-good methods, but the good parts outweigh them.
 Recommended.
 203p (H)

+My Main Page with Links to My Other Book Reviews